Questions? Call0808 196 1942orMessage us

 At TFP Fertility, we believe everyone should have the chance of having a family.
 There are many pathways to parenthood for individual, couples and co-parents in the LGBTQ+ community.

-If you’re in a same-sex female or lesbian partnership with no known fertility challenges, intrauterine insemination could be the right option for you.
+If you’re in a same-sex female or lesbian partnership with no known fertility challenges, intrauterine insemination (IUI) could be the right option for you.

 What is IUI for same-sex female couples?